-HackerRank for work uses a comprehensive and swift plagiarism detection methodology with the goal to identify candidate submissions with the likelihood of plagiarism by determining if codes are similar.
+HackerRank for work uses a comprehensive and swift plagiarism detection methodology intended to identify candidate submissions with the likelihood of plagiarism by determining if codes are similar and incorporating specific behavioral signals.
 We optimize for candidate experience and reduce false alarms so that we do not penalize any innocent candidate(s) while ensuring all submissions are original and authentic.

-HackerRank for Work provides detailed Test Reports which help you view your Candidates' performance in a Test.
-The Test Reports are generated after the Candidates' have submitted a Test, and given below is a walk-through of how a recruiter can use our plagiarism detection process while analyzing candidates based on their test reports.
+HackerRank for work provides detailed Test Reports which help you view your Candidates' performance in a Test.
+The Test Reports are generated after the Candidates' have submitted a Test.
+Below is a walk-through of how a recruiter can use our plagiarism detection process while analyzing candidates based on their test reports.

-- You must have a HackerRank for Work account.
+- It would help if you had a HackerRank for Work account.

-- Click the Candidates tab, and select a Candidate entry pending for evaluation.
+- Click the Candidates tab, and select a Candidate entry that is pending evaluation.

-- In the Candidates Test Summary page, click the Detailed Tab to view the detailed Test Report of the Candidate.
+- On the Candidates Test Summary page, click the Detailed Tab to view the detailed Test Report of the Candidate.

 - The Detailed Tab will show you if the candidate has submitted code that is plagiarized, as shown below.
-In the image, you can see that solution code to 'Question 3' is flagged for plagiarism.
+The image shows that the solution code to 'Question 3' is flagged for plagiarism.